 section in the template.

-point-of-contact about test materials or other quality-related business.
+Group point-of-contact for test materials or other quality-related business.

-Chair (or a co-chair), or Staff Contact.
-The important part is that there be
+co-chair), or Staff Contact.
+The important part is that there be an

 reports, contributions, etc, and who will be accountable for responding.